 Mrs. Pakhanyan received her Bachelor’s in Health Administration from California State University, Northridge.
 Before joining PAC/LAC, she worked previously at Providence Saint Joseph.
 She has over 10 years of experience working in the healthcare field.
 During her free time she loves spending time with her family.

 Program Manager, Southern Inland Counties RPPC

 Pat Spier has extensive experience as a labor and delivery nurse, educator and clinical college instructor.
 She has taught fetal monitoring and high risk OB classes nationally and is an active member of AWHONN.
-Ms Spier has experience teaching teamwork and communication using simulation learning.
-She has been a legal nurse consultant since 1994 and has taught risk reduction strategies to nurses and doctors throughout California.
+Ms. Spier has experience teaching teamwork and communication using simulation learning.
+She was a legal nurse consultant from 1994 to 2020 and has taught risk reduction strategies to nurses and doctors throughout California.
 Pat’s passion is helping nurses and hospitals provide evidence-based, high quality perinatal care.
-Her hobbies are flying to Mexico to volunteer, photography, travel, scuba diving and spending time with her grandchildren.
+Her hobbies are flying to Mexico to be a volunteer nurse, photography, travel and spending time with her grandchildren.

 Donna Dichirico has over 40 years in health care, has a wealth of experience working in and with community organizations and hospitals.
 Donna’s health care journey has taken her to a variety of hospital-based leadership opportunities, as well as over 30 years as a Neonatal ICU RN.
 As a Critical Incident Stress Management and Peer Support Counselor, Donna’s passion is to promote resilience and equitable care for hospital staff as well as the mothers and infants they serve.
 In her free time, Donna enjoys spending time with her husband and three adult children hosting barbecues for family and friends.